Mount Ararat: Masis

-Various etymologies have been proposed.
-Russian orientalist Anatoly Novoseltsev suggested that Masis derives from Middle Persian masist, "the largest."
-According to Armenian historian Sargis Petrosyan the mas root in Masis means "mountain", cf. Proto-Indo-European *mņs-.
-According to archaeologist Armen Petrosyan, the name originates from the Māšu (Mashu) mountain mentioned in the Epic of Gilgamesh, which sounded like Māsu in Assyrian.
-According to this theory, the name meant "twin," referring to the twin peaks of the mountain.
-Erkuahi, a land mentioned in Urartian texts and identified with Mt.
-Ararat, could reflect the native Armenian-language form of this same name (compare to Armenian erku (երկու, meaning "two")).
+Several scholarly etymologies have also been proposed.
+Anatoly Novoseltsev suggested that it derives from Middle Persian masist, meaning "the largest".
+According to Sargis Petrosyan the mas root in Masis means "mountain", corresponding to Proto-Indo-European *mņs-.
+Armen Petrosyan suggested a link to the Māšu (Mashu) mountain mentioned in the Epic of Gilgamesh, pronounced Māsu in Assyrian.
+Additionally, the land of Erkuahi, mentioned in Urartian texts and identified with Ararat, may preserve a native Armenian form of the same name—erku (երկու) meaning "two" in Armenian.

-Today, both Ararat and Masis are common male first names among Armenians.